mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/cpf-exceptions/cpf0555-exception.md

 ---
 title: CPF0555Exception class
+description: The exception that is thrown when Date not in specified format or date not valid: {0}

 ---

 The exception that is thrown when Date not in specified format or date not valid: {0}